 If you have diarrhoea (runny poo) or vomiting (being sick) from a stomach bug, or if you're dehydrated from another illness, it’s important to let your healthcare provider know.
 They may advise you to decrease your dose or stop taking your lisinopril for a few days, and start again when you feel better.

 Be careful when taking some pain relief medicines

 ACE inhibitors can be used to protect your kidneys from damage if you have diabetes.
 However, if you are taking lisinopril and diuretics (water pills), the combination of these with NSAIDs (anti-inflammatory pain relief medication) can be very harmful to your kidneys.
 It can cause acute kidney injury.
-This combination is called the 'dangerous trio' or 'triple whammy'.
-You have a higher risk of harm to your kidneys if you are also an older adult (over 65 years) or are dehydrated.
+This combination is called the ‘dangerous trio’ or ‘triple whammy’.
+You have a higher risk of harm to your kidneys if you are also an older adult (over 65 years) or if you're dehydrated.

 |Examples of diuretics||Examples of NSAIDs|

 Like all medicines, lisinopril can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Did you know that you can report a side effect from a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product.|

 The following links provide more information on lisinopril.